-Main Mod No. Page Para/Policy Number Proposed Modification (deleted text has strikethrough; new text is underlined) 49 7.23 This requirement is seen to be "aspirational but realistic" as required by the NPPF when considered in the context of an historic average delivery rate of 161 495 homes per year.
-It is deliverable in the terms of suitable housing land and is not considered to give rise to significant landscape impacts including on the setting of the Peak District National Park.
-It provides a more balanced range of social, economic and environmental effects as set out in the Sustainability Appraisals.
-7.24 The requirement for 6,080 dwellings is a target and should not be seen as an absolute ceiling as there needs to be flexibility to ensure there is a continuous 5 year supply of deliverable land at all times in accordance with the NPPF.
+Main Mod No. Pag e Para/Policy Number Proposed Modification (deleted text has strikethrough, new text is underlined) Reason MM4 49 7.24 The requirement for 6,080 dwellings is a target and should not be seen as an absolute ceiling as there needs to be flexibility to ensure there is a continuous 5 year supply of deliverable land at all times in accordance with the NPPF.
 The Council will monitor the amount of development over the plan period to ensure there is a five year housing land supply.
-The land supply calculation applies a 20% buffer to reflect persistent under delivery and applies the 'Liverpool method' to spread the housing shortfall up to the year 2033.
-The shortfall in completions is high (788 at March 2019) and it is considered to be unrealistic to apply the 'Sedgefield method' and meet the shortfall over five years which would give a very high annual requirement.
-7.26 The provision of employment land is based on the 2014 Employment Land Study and Update report published in 2017.
-The SHMA and Employment Land Studies have been coordinated and based on common the data and scenarios in order to better understand the relationship between housing and employment and to support an appropriate balance of development.
-The 2017 report identified a need for 43 to 27 14 to 32 hectares of employment and housing, an employment land requirement of 27 32 hectares is proposed.
-As with the housing requirement, this level of development is towards the top of the range of identified needs and will help to support the growth of around 800 FTE jobs (435 in B-use class jobs).
+The land supply calculation applies a 20% buffer to reflect persistent under delivery and applies the 'Liverpool method' to spread the housing shortfall up to the year 2031.
+The shortfall in completions is high (1099 at March 2018) and it is considered to be unrealistic to apply the 'Sedgefield method' and meet the shortfall over five years which which would give a very high annual requirement.
+To improve clarity in response to the Inspector's preliminary questions.
+MM5 49 7.28 It is not possible to meet identified development requirements without Green Belt release.

-Main Mod No. Page Para/Policy Number Proposed Modification (deleted text has strikethrough; new text is underlined) 49 7.28 The distribution of housing development largely adheres to the approach of the Core Strategy with minor adjustments to Cheadle and the Rural Areas.
-The Rural Area's share of the District's housing requirement is reduced from 28% to 25% in order to reflect the constrained supply of suitable sites.
-However, it is not possible to meet identified development requirements without Green Belt release.
 The adopted Core Strategy anticipated that Green Belt release would be necessary with a commitment for a comprehensive review of the Green Belt in Biddulph.
-In the preparation of the Local Plan, the Council considered alternatives including inviting relevant neighbouring authorities to accommodate some of the District's requirements, allocating a high-density site in Biddulph and alternative options for the distribution of development within the District.
+In the preparation of the Local Plan, the Council considered alternatives including inviting relevant neighbouring authorities to accommodate some of the District's requirements, allocating a high density site in Biddulph and alternative options for the distribution of development within the District.
 Whilst these measures reduced the amount of Green Belt release, some release of land is still required in the District to support the development requirements and associated economic and social benefits for the District.
-Accordingly, it is considered that exceptional circumstances for individual Green Belt release are set out in Chapter 9.
-Green Belt is a significant constraint for many of the Rural Areas villages as it can only be released in exceptional circumstances.
-However, the distribution of development now proposed in the Local Plan enables the housing requirement to be met without significant Green Belt release.
-Cheadle's share of the District's housing requirement has risen from the 22% previously put forward in the Core Strategy to 25% to reflect the availability of suitable development sites outside of the Green Belt.
-50 Policy SS3 Future Provision and Distribution of DevelopmentProvision will be made for at least 6080 additional dwellings (net of demolitions) to be completed in Staffordshire Moorlands during the period 2014 2012 to 2033, 2031-an annual average of 320 homes per year.
-Sufficient deliverable land will be identified to provide at least 5 years of development at all times.The Council will review monitor the annual development rate and manage supply to ensure that
+Accordingly, it is considered that exceptional circumstances exist for the principle of Green Belt release.
+The site specific exceptional circumstances for individual Green Belt release are set out in Chapter 9.
+To set out the overarching exception circumstances for Green Belt release in response to the Inspector's preliminary questions.
+MM6 50 Policy SS3 Future Provision and Distribution of Development Provision will be made for at least 6080 additional dwellings (net of demolitions) To confirm that the annual